- The regular loan period for books is 42 days. Most items are renewable.

 *Late fees are not charged for regular loan materials renewed or returned within nine days of the due date.
 Items returned or renewed after the grace period has expired will be fined from the first day overdue.
 All other overdue loan materials are subject to immediate fines.

-- If a borrowed item has not been returned or renewed, a replacement bill is created 27 days after the most recent due date.
+- If a borrowed item has not been returned or renewed, a replacement bill is created 27 days after the most recent due date for general collection materials.
+Replacement bills for special collection materials may be sent from 3 days to 14 days after the due date.
 The bill will include the replacement cost plus the applicable overdue fine according to the chart below.

 Lost Item Replacement Cost $75.00* Recalled item fine $60.00 Overdue fine (non-recalled regular loan item) $25.00 Short term loan fine $35.00